ElliotB256/bevy_combat/README.md

 It's a bevy port of my [ECS Combat](https://github.com/ElliotB256/ECSCombat/) Unity demo.

-You can also try the [web demo](https://elliotb256.github.io/bevy_combat/) in your browser.
+Check out the [web demo](https://elliotb256.github.io/bevy_combat/) in your browser.
+You can use the - and = keys to speed up and slow down time (make sure you have focussed the browser window).

 ![demo scene](media/demo.gif)

 ## Added so far

 * Movement
-* AI and targetting
+* Combat and targetting AI
-* Simple weapons (instant hit), damage
+* Simple weapons (instant hit), damage, health and mortality
-* Death animations
+* Death animations and explosions
-* Explosions
+* Shields

 ## Coming soon

 * More weapons
-* Combat calculations
+* Combat calculations, e.g. weapon effectiveness.
 * Ship shaders
 * Fix bugs